Eva K. Johnston

 "Use Econ Lowdown, FRASER, FRED, and GeoFRED to Top the Standards," in Innovations in Economic Education, M.B.
 Henning, ed.
 Routledge, 2017.

-"Children's Literature: An Engaging Way to Learn Economics" and E-book review for Piggy Bank Primer.
-The Missouri Reader (Missouri State Councel of the IRA), Fall 2017, Vol. 41, Issue 1.
+"Children's Literature: An Engaging Way to Learn Economics."
+The Missouri Reader Vol. 41, Issue 1, Fall 2017.

-"Historical Inquiry with 75 Years of American Finance," an activity using the FRASER digitized version of L. Merle Hostetler's 75 Years of American Finance, Federal Reserve Bank of St. Louis, 2015.
+"Historical Inquiry with 75 Years of American Finance."
+Federal Reserve Bank of St. Louis, 2015.

-"Historical Inquiry with Statistical Atlas of the United States 1870 Population Chart," an activity using the FRASER digitized Statistical Atlas of the United States 1870, Federal Reserve Bank of St. Louis, 2015
+"Historical Inquiry with the Statistical Atlas of 1870 Toolkit."
+Federal Reserve Bank of St. Louis, 2015

 "Active Learning Lessons That Provide 'Lightbulb Moments' for Your Personal Finance and Economics Classes," Illinois Business Educators Association, Springfield, IL, November 9, 2017.